Court: Arkansas can’t ban treatment of transgender kids

 A three-judge panel of the 8th U.S. Circuit Court of Appeals affirmed a judge’s ruling temporarily blocking the state from enforcing the 2021 law.
 A trial is scheduled for October before the same judge on whether to permanently block the law.

-Arkansas was the first state to enact such a ban, which also prohibits doctors from referring patients elsewhere for gender affirming care.
+Arkansas was the first state to enact such a ban, which prohibits doctors from providing gender confirming hormone treatment, puberty blockers or surgery to anyone under 18 years old, or from referring them to other providers for the treatment.
 There are no doctors who perform gender affirming surgery on minors in the state.

+“Because the minor’s sex at birth determines whether or not the minor can receive certain types of medical care under the law, Act 626 discriminates on the basis of sex,” the court’s ruling Thursday said.

+The American Civil Liberties Union challenged the law on behalf of four transgender youth and their families, as well as two doctors who provide gender confirming treatments.

-Republican Gov. Asa Hutchinson vetoed the ban last year, but GOP lawmakers overrode him and enacted the measure.
+Republican Gov. Asa Hutchinson vetoed the ban last year, but GOP lawmakers overrode him to enact the law.

 Multiple medical groups, including the American Medical Association, oppose the ban and have said the care is safe if properly administered.
 The Justice Department has also opposed the ban as unconstitutional.